annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 Thus, this becomes are solution to the linear regression.

+## Linear Regression Application of the IDB Dataset

+Note: I was so excited about finding this dataset that I did not realize that it addressed a classification problem rather than a linear regression.
+It was not until I finished the majority of the coding that I realized that the linear models predicted on a continuous scale rather than a discrete scale.
+Thus, I was seeing predicted values like 1.6 rather than 2.
+In order to try to make up for this error, I decided to round the values to their integers.
+This led to a lot more error than would have occurred with a different X and y.

 ## Regularization Embedded Models
 When we are working with large datasets such as this one, too many features may create *bias* and *variance* in our results.
 Bias is defined as the inability for the model to capture the true relationship of the data and while variance is defined as the difference in fit between the training and testing sets.
 For example, a model has high variance if the model predicts the training set very accurately but fails to do so in the testing set (overfitting).
 In order to reduce bias and variance, feature selection, regularization, boosting, and bagging techniques can be applied.